 - There is no visible damage to the child safety seat

-If you are ever involved in a car accident, it is important that you check to see if the car seat needs replacing.
+If you are ever involved in a car crash, it is important that you check to see if the car seat has any visible damage and needs replacing.
 Making sure this is the case will, in turn, lower the number of children who ride in a car seat that needs replacing.

 Will Insurance Cover a New Car Seat After an Accident?

 Car seats are not cheap.
 They can cost up to hundreds of dollars which can feel like too much to pay after you’ve been in a car accident.
 However, if you’ve been in an accident due to the fault of another driver, you can include the cost of replacing your child’s car seat in your property damage claim.
 Mention that you need a new car seat to our car accident attorneys and the insurance in your claim.

 If you happen to be using your own comprehensive or collision policy to recover your losses after a car accident, you can ask your insurer to acquire a new car seat for your child.
 Most insurance companies will be quick to replace your car seat after an accident however, it can depend on your personal policy and the severity of your accident.
 To be sure of what your options are, we encourage you to contact your insurance company right away after a car accident to see if they will replace your car seat.